nguyeneva/nguyeneva.github.io/aboutme.md

     - Gaussian Mixture
     - Hierarchal

 Currently, I am finishing my master's program in Los Angeles.
 I am working on a Capstone project with [UBC Urban Data Lab](https://urbandatalab.io/about/).
-We'll be implementing machine learning techniques for end-use classification and energy forecasting for UBC campus buildings.
+We'll be implementing machine learning techniques for end-use classification and energy forecasting for buildings on UBC campus.
 The Capstone project and my master's degree is expected to complete by June 2020.

 When I am not cleaning data or debugging, I enjoy playing tennis, reading autobiographies, and cooking new recipes.
 Also, I care a great deal about the community I live in.
-I volunteer at local homeless shelters to assist with guest services.
-I organize monthly events to make and distribute lunches to homeless encampments.
+I volunteer at local homeless shelters to assist with guest services, and I organize monthly events to make and distribute lunches to homeless encampments.